henry-eshbaugh/AvocadoToast-/Web/static/js/README.md

 -Parsing of JSON data and correction of date/time values
 -Configuring of JSON data into (x: , y: ) data to be graphed
 -Graphing of sleep activity against time (currently showcasing data collected throughout a day, due to time constraints)
-    -Has been tested with Data recorded during sleep (see data folder)
+    --Has been tested with Data recorded during sleep (see data folder)
 -Interactive features, such as toggling data sets, zooming of graph and on-hover data highlighting

 Partially completed Features: